Estimating the distribution of marks of a homogeneous marked Poisson process: Motivation and description of the data generating mechanism

-The goal of this paper is the estimation of the wavelength distribution $\bm{q}$ of the incident beam as well as of the actual values of the wavelengths $\bm{\mu}$, based on observations of the (total) Poisson process, and with the use of the multilayer neutron detector, described above.
-Estimators of the wavelength values $\bm{\mu}$ can be indirectly obtained via estimates of the thinning parameters $\bm{p}$, using a functional relation between wavelength and thinning probability, as explained in \cite{anevskistocpr}.
+The goal of this paper is the estimation of the wavelength distribution $\bm{q}$ of the incident beam as well as of the actual values of the wavelengths $\bm{\mu}$, based on observations of the (total) Poisson process and with the use of the multilayer neutron detector, described above.
+Estimators of the wavelength values $\bm{\mu}$ can be indirectly obtained via estimates of the thinning parameters $\bm{p}$, using a functional relation between the wavelength and the thinning probability as explained in \cite{anevskistocpr}. {One may ask whether the wavelength distribution $\bm{q}$ can be left completely arbitrary or whether is should satisfy some restriction other than being positive and summing to one.
+A reasonable model to impose arises from the argument from physics that one may assume that the lowest frequency is the most significant in the beam and that there is a subsequentially smaller amount of overtone frequencies, cf. e.g. \cite{AnevskiWilton}.
+This suggests to model $\bm{q}$ as an decreasing sequence.
+Thus if the wavelength values are denoted so that (\ref{eq:ordered-wavelengths}) holds then one may impose the model assumption that $\bm{q}$ is decreasing. i.e. that